 The first step to planning any RV trip is to pick your destination.
 You only have a few days, so you probably don’t want to spend more than a few hours on the road.
 To make the most of your time, stick with somewhere local or within a three-hour radius of home.
 You might be surprised what kind of fun getaways lurk just around the corner.

 Need some ideas?
 Consider one of the following:

-- Unique small towns: An three-day weekend is the perfect time to explore that nearby cool small town.
+- Unique small towns — A three-day weekend is a perfect time to explore that nearby cool small town.
 It’s long enough to see everything there is to see, but short enough that you don’t find yourself running out of things to do.